 d) You may imagine a relaxing sound moving through your body.

-e) You may imagine the muscles limp, loose, dormant; maybe like a loose rubber band, or a rag doll, or whatever else you can imagine to indicate the relaxation spreading. i learned a great technique from Terrence Watts who suggested imagining the body as a candle and as the candle softened and got warm and liquid-like, so the muscles of the body got warm and softened and so on.
+technique from Terrence Watts who suggested imagining the body as a candle and as the candle softened and got warm and liquid-like, so the muscles of the body got warm and softened and so on.

 Ideally, use a combination of these elements.
 Bask in the relaxation you create, enjoy it and enjoy this time as well spent.
-You may like to repeat this step a couple of times to make sure you develop the progressive relaxation as much as possible.
+You may like to repeat this step a couple of times to make sure you develop the

 Once you have done so, move on to the next step.